unboxed/unboxed.co/source/blog/2020-12-07-repairs-and-maintenance-workshop-how-it-went.html.markdown

 Alongside our other recent work with local authority housing teams (including Hackney Council and City of Lincoln Council), we’re committed to sharing learnings with our expanding network of housing providers, and introducing the principles and practices of resident-centred design - initially around repairs and maintenance services.

-Last week, we partnered with HACT to host a workshop to explore some ideas with a small group of housing providers, offering a creative space to collaboratively start shaping improvements, gather wider insight, and begin to validate some of the highest-impact areas.
+Last month, we partnered with HACT to host a workshop to explore some ideas with a small group of housing providers, offering a creative space to collaboratively start shaping improvements, gather wider insight, and begin to validate some of the highest-impact areas.

 There was an incredible response to the 90-minute workshop - ‘[Repairs and maintenance: validating opportunities for improved services](https://www.hact.org.uk/blog/2020/11/10/validating-opportunities-improving-repairs-and-maintenance-services)’ - with [Lawrence Richards](https://twitter.com/lawrence_design) (one of our Senior Service Designers) leading the workshop, and [Martyn Evans](https://twitter.com/martynrevans) (our Head of Product) co-facilitating.